bartkozal/hocus-pocus/docs/layout.md

 ### Box

 Use `.box` to create an element out of your content.
-It has the default padding and the last element inside has no bottom margin.
+The last element inside has no bottom margin.

 <div class="example">
   <div class="box" style="background-color: #eee;">